SamuelTremain/docker-django/README.md

 The above tutorials describe how this boilerplate was created from scratch so that you can build your own.

 ### Basic Usage
-1. Fork the repo to your Github account.
+1. Fork the repo to your GitHub account.
 2. `git clone` the repo to your local computer.
 3. Run `make build` inside the root directory to build/rebuild (if necessary) all the containers in the project.
 4. Then run `make up` to start the containers and have them run as a daemon process (i.e., in the background).